Phimeanakas and the Royal Palace

 What we say:

-The three-level and over 30m-high Phimeanakas (meaning "flying palace" in Sanskrit) is close to the centre of the complex, and from its apex there are good views over the surrounds.
-Believed to have once been covered in gold, all four stairways are guarded by stone lions and the corners bear elephants.
+The three-level Phimeanakas (meaning “flying palace” in Sanskrit) soars more than 30 metres high and is close to the centre of the complex — located just off to the south — and from its apex there are good views over the surrounds and to neighbouring Baphuon.
+Believed to have once been covered in gold, all four stairways are guarded by stone lions and the corners bear elephants typical of 10th century design.
 Legend has it that King Suryavarman used to sleep here with his lover, a serpent woman.
-The Chinese diplomat Zhou Daguan, who visited Angkor in the 13th century, called this the "Tower of God".
+The Chinese diplomat Zhou Daguan, who visited Angkor in the 13th century, called this the “Tower of God“.

 Only the rear staircase is accessible, where a wooden staircase with a handrail has been built atop the worn stone steps.